FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-features-verifiable-storage.md

 With Filecoin, miners’ storage is publicly audited.
 In other words, our storage proofs give every user of the Filecoin network assurance that all miners are storing data exactly as promised.
 Storage verification is the glue that holds the Filecoin marketplace together; it ensures the integrity of all data stored on the network.

 For these data integrity checks to provide storage users the assurance they desire, the checks must be a part of Filecoin’s most basic protocols.
-That’s where Filecoin’s proof system comes into play (we wrote another blog post about Filecoin proofs [here](https://filecoin.io/blog/filecoin-proof-system/)).
+That’s where Filecoin’s proof system comes into play ([we wrote another blog post about Filecoin proofs](https://filecoin.io/blog/filecoin-proof-system/)).

 A proof system is a cryptographic protocol that participants – generally miners – use to validate the storage services.
 Filecoin’s proof system solves a previously intractable problem for decentralized storage: How can miners _prove_ that they are really storing the data they say they are through time and that they are dedicating unique physical space?
 To understand this, we need to take a look at how Filecoin implements decentralized storage and what makes its proof system unique.